wiktor-obrebski/projectksi/README.rst

     sudo apt-get install node-less

 Next you will need CoffeeScriptRedux_.
-Download it and fallow their github page instructions.
+Download it and follow their github page instructions.
 At end you need tell our builder where their *bin/coffee* file is.
 Easiest way is create a link to it.
 If you are in main "CoffeeScriptRedux" directory, you can create it by: